02/26/2021

 Although “the natural tendency of the state is inflation” (Rothbard, 1962), it has its drawbacks.
 “If prices increase too fast – as they did a few decades ago when inflation jumped to more than 10% a year – your dollars lose purchasing power” (Pride et al., 2020).
 To this end, Milton Friedman observed that inflation is taxation without legislation.

 Lumsden (2011) describes five negative effects of inflation.
 First, it “impairs the efficiency of the price mechanism and raises costs of buying and selling because money becomes less reliable as a standard of value.”
 Second, inflation disadvantages individuals on fixed incomes, as it does not adjust in a timely manner.
-Third, inflation penalizes lenders and favors borrowers.
+Third, inflation penalizes lenders and favours borrowers.
 Fourth, “given a system of unindexed taxes, namely one where tax thresholds are specified in money terms rather than real terms, inflation will redistribute resources from the private to public sector.”
 Finally, a high domestic inflation rate increases imports and decreases exports.
 To individuals, losing purchasing power as a result of inflation is perhaps the most salient.
 Anticipating increasing prices, prudent investors explore ways to hedge against inflation.

 HEDGE AGAINST INFLATION